rstudio/visual-markdown-editing/docs/markdown.md

 R Markdown documents are normally authored using standard [Pandoc markdown](https://pandoc.org/MANUAL.html#pandocs-markdown).
 In addition, there are a number of extensions to Pandoc markdown commonly used (e.g. the [cross-references](https://bookdown.org/yihui/bookdown/cross-references.html) feature of the **bookdown** package).
 In some cases, an entirely different markdown dialect is used (for example, when writing content to be published on [GitHub](https://github.github.com/gfm/) or with the [Hugo](https://gohugo.io/content-management/formats/) static site generator).

-By default, visual mode detects the target markdown format for the current document, making the requisitite editor commands available and writing the expected flavor of markdown source code.
-This article describes the various available markdown extensions, how to override RStudio's automatic detetction, as well some options that control how markdown source code is written.
+By default, visual mode detects the target markdown format for the current document, making the requisite editor commands available and writing the expected flavor of markdown source code.
+This article describes the various available markdown extensions, how to override RStudio's automatic detection, as well some options that control how [markdown output](markdown?id=markdown-output) is written.

 ## Bookdown Extensions